Updated on August 24, 2022

 Ability to Pay

-A spouse with considerable assets of his or her own will not be considered in as significant need as a spouse who is nearly penniless.
+A spouse with considerable separate property, or assets of his or her own, will not be considered in as significant need as a spouse who is nearly penniless.
 In the end, the court is attempting to balance marital assets in a fair manner, and each spouse’s personal financial standing will play a role.

-The younger the spouse, the more earning potential behind him or her – and the shorter the marriage is likely to have been.
+Young spouses are likely to have more earning potential and to be ending shorter marriages.
 Because age can tip the balance regarding the ability to earn into the future, it can play a determinative role in the division of community property.

 Debts and Relationships to Creditors